-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 He also served as governor of Indiana from 2013 to 2017.
 In that role, he passed the largest tax cut in state history, and signed bills to restrict abortion and protect religious freedom.

-Mr Pence, 63, is a born-again evangelical Catholic and his addition to the 2016 presidential ticket is credited with helping turn out evangelical Christians, a crucial voting bloc, for Mr Trump.
+Mr Pence, 63, is a born-again evangelical Christian and his addition to the 2016 presidential ticket is credited with helping turn out evangelicals, a crucial voting bloc, for Mr Trump.

 Calm and soft-spoken, he was seen as an effective surrogate to the bomb-throwing Donald.
 But Mr Trump turned on him for lacking "courage" after he refused to help overturn the 2020 election results.